nexmo-se/vonage-deepgram-voice-agent/README.md

 A User interacts with the Agent using voice.
 Real-time transcripts of what the User says as well what the Agent says are also returned.

-Barge-in is also supported, meaning if user resumes speaking, an agent voice response in progress would be immediately interrupted
+Barge-in is also supported, meaning if User resumes speaking, an Agent voice response in progress would be immediately interrupted

 Vonage API platform supports different voice channels for connecting to Deepgram Voice Agent, including:
 - Public Switched Telephone Network (PSTN), e.g. cell phones, landline phones, VoIP phones/applications connecting via PSTN,